Functional MRI analysis (Online)

 Functional MRI is one of the most widely used methods in (cognitive) neuroscience.
-The analysis of fMRI data is however a multidisciplinary endeavour and requires multiple processing steps.
+The analysis of fMRI data is however a complicated and multidisciplinary endeavour and requires multiple processing steps.

 - Target group